 Mr. Blumenthal was first outed by a hacker known as “Guccifer,” who posted on-line four memos Mr. Blumenthal had written to Mrs. Clinton, the probable Democratic nominee for president.
-The e-mails were hacked from Mrs. Clintons’s private, unauthorized server, the one that the Secret Service boys were guarding in her mansion in Chappaqua, New York.
+The e-mails were hacked from Mrs. Clintons’s private, unauthorized server.
 “Guccifer” apparently has done what all the Republican horses and all the Republican men thus far have been incapable of doing – prying from Mrs. Clinton’s clenched fist some e-mails touching on Benghazi she thought to keep private by operating from a private, and possibly illegal, server.

 A little background on Mr. Blumenthal is in order.
 Mr. Blumenthal is characterized by Jim Geraghty of National Review as “a lifelong political hatchet-man considered too nasty and dishonest to work in the State Department by President Obama’s staff.”